 How might we provide park visitors a glimpse of the past?

-When it comes to designing any kind of interactive, my process tends to include some degree of literal making: In this case, I made a window.
-This first iteration acts as a metaphor for visitors to physically pull an image from the past so that the framed space acknowledges what was once there.
+The first iteration (image below) included creating a sliding window for picnic visitors to interact with.
+The window acted as a metaphor for visitors to physically pull an image from the past so that the framed space acknowledges what was once there.

-After receiving mixed reviews from my window prototype, it was time to implement real AR technology into a framed interactive that would help the user target and discover this absent architecture on site:
+After demonstrating the window prototype, it was time to implement real AR technology into a framed interactive that would help the user target and discover this absent architecture on site:

 Exhibition at Gray Area Technology